andanhm/amazon_ses/README.md

 # Amazon SES with handling Bounces and Complaints

-> This is a dome project to send email with attachment using Amazon SES and handling email matrix (Bounces and Complaints) by Amazon SQS
+> This is a dome project to send email with attachment using Amazon SES and handling email matrix (Bounces,Complaints and Delivery) by configuring Amazon SNS consuming thought SQS

 Handling Bounces and Complaints: